Gladstone Commercial (GOOD)

 David Gladstone, Chairman and Chief Executive Officer

-Mr. Gladstone is the Founder of Gladstone Commercial Corporation, having served as its Chief Executive Officer and Chairman of the Board since its inception in 2003.
-He also founded and continues to serve as Chief Executive Officer and Chairman of the board of directors for several Gladstone affiliates, including Gladstone Capital Corporation, Gladstone Investment Corporation, and Gladstone Land Corporation.
-Prior to founding the Gladstone family of companies in 2001, Mr. Gladstone served as either Chairman or Vice Chairman of American Capital, Ltd., a publicly-traded leveraged buyout fund and mezzanine debt finance company, from 1997 to 2001.
-From 1974 to 1997, he held various positions, including Chairman and Chief Executive Officer, with Allied Capital Corporation and its affiliates, which were a group of publicly-traded mezzanine debt funds.
-He managed the growth of Allied Capital Commercial Corporation, a publicly-traded REIT, from its initial public offering to $385 million in assets at the time of its merger into Allied Capital Corporation in 1997.
-Mr. Gladstone was also the founder and managing member of The Capital Investors, LLC, a group of angel investors.
+Mr. Gladstone is the Founder of Gladstone Commercial Corporation, Gladstone Capital Corporation, Gladstone Investment Corporation, and Gladstone Land Corporation, serving as Chief Executive Officer for each since their inception.
+He previously served as Chairman or Vice Chairman of American Capital Strategies, a publicly-traded leveraged buyout fund and mezzanine debt finance company, from 1997 to 2001.
+From 1974 to 1997, Mr. Gladstone held various positions, including Chairman and Chief Executive Officer, with Allied Capital Corporation (NYSE: ALD) and its affiliates, which were among the largest groups of publicly-traded mezzanine debt funds in the U.S. He notably managed the growth of Allied Capital Commercial Corporation, a publicly-traded REIT, from no assets at its IPO to $385 million in assets before its merger into Allied Capital Corporation in 1997.
+Mr. Gladstone also served as a Director, President, and Chief Executive Officer of Business Mortgage Investors, a privately-held mortgage REIT managed by Allied Capital Advisors, from 1992 to 1997.
+He was the founder and managing member of The Capital Investors, LLC, a group of angel investors.
+Mr. Gladstone has co-authored two books on financing for small and medium-sized businesses: "Venture Capital Handbook" and "Venture Capital Investing."

 Gary Gerson, Chief Financial Officer and Assistant Treasurer

-Mr. Gerson was appointed Chief Financial Officer of Gladstone Commercial in June 2021, having previously served as Interim Chief Financial Officer from March 2021 until June 2021.
-He also served as the Treasurer for the Gladstone Companies from February 2006 until January 2012.
-Before rejoining Gladstone Commercial in 2021, Mr. Gerson was Chief Financial Officer of Spotted Hawk Development, LLC, an Apollo Investment Corporation portfolio company, from February 2013 to August 2020.
+Mr. Gerson was appointed Chief Financial Officer in June 2021, having previously served as Interim Chief Financial Officer from March 2021 to June 2021.
+Prior to this, he served as Treasurer for the Gladstone Companies from February 2006 until January 2012.

 Buzz Cooper, President